 ProcureTech caught up with Edmund Zagorin CEO and Founder of Bid Ops, the AI-powered strategic sourcing software powered company.

-During our conversation, Edmund shared thoughts on best of breed solutions, superhero teams, building with scale, complexity, digital transparency, the power of procurement, running and negronis.
+During the conversation, Edmund shared his thoughts on best of breed solutions, superhero teams, building with scale, complexity, digital transparency, the power of procurement, running and negronis…

 The name Bid Ops actually refers to a conviction that we have about how procurement and specifically digital procurement is evolving.
 We believe that procurement will follow the evolutionary pathway of sales and marketing with regards to digital transformation.